solidi/learning-notes/interviews/technical-knowledge.md

 13. "The philosophy of least astonishment."
 14. "Less lines leads to more maintainable code."
 15. "Two feet rule."
+16. "Code review is about crosspollination and successive improvement.
+It catches things as a side effect."

 ## What is a database index?